Farmers markets scaling down with eye on safety due to virus

 “Their crops didn’t know there was a pandemic going on,” he said.

-Don Babwin in Chicago; Anna Johnson in London; Lisa Rathke in Marshfield, Vermont; Margaret Stafford in xxxxx; and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.
+Don Babwin in Chicago; Anna Johnson in London; Lisa Rathke in Marshfield, Vermont; Margaret Stafford in Kansas City, Missouri; and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.